Photo credit: Magsman Media

 What is the maximum amount of money that groups will receive?
 Can we apply for more funding?

 The maximum grant amount available is $10,000 USD per initiative, but please note that funding may be awarded at a lower amount.
-We aim to support as many groups as possible, so we won’t be able to grant more than what is requested in your application.
 It’s important that you apply for what you truly need, rather than automatically requesting the maximum amount.
 We will carefully review each application to ensure that the requested funding is justified and aligns with your project, while also allowing us to support as many impactful initiatives as we can.

 What are some of the other benefits of being offered a grant?